Understanding bank valuations

 Preparing for a physical valuation

-When a physical valuation is scheduled, it's essential to present the property in the best light to ensure that all value-adding aspects are considered.
-Ensure the property is clean, tidy, and well-presented—first impressions matter.
-Create a list of any recent renovations or upgrades and include approximate costs.
-Have plans, permits, and certificates on hand for any major works or changes to the property.
-Ensure the valuer can access all parts of the property, including any improvements or renovations.
-Offer details on recent comparable sales in the area to support the valuation outcome you expect.
-Whilst valuers are professionals, it's helpful to provide the information they need without pressuring them during the inspection.
+While the bank's valuation is ultimately out of your control, you can maximise your chances of a favourable outcome.
+Ensure the property is clean, tidy, and well-presented because first impressions matter even for professional valuers.
+Create a list of recent renovations or upgrades with approximate costs.
+Have plans, permits, and certificates ready for any major works.
+Ensure the valuer can access all areas of the property including any improvements.
+Provide details on recent comparable sales in the area to support a fair valuation.
+Be available to answer questions but avoid pressuring the valuer during the inspection.

-If the bank's valuation comes in lower than expected, it can significantly impact your loan and purchasing power.
-Whilst it's challenging to dispute a valuation, there are steps you can take: gather comparable sales data in the area to support your case, work with your broker to submit a formal dispute to the bank, share any details about features or improvements that the valuer may have overlooked, consider requesting a second valuation from a different lender, and explore alternative lenders who may offer different valuation approaches.
+If the valuation comes in lower than expected, several options are available.
+Gather comparable sales data to support a higher figure.
+Work with your broker to submit a formal dispute to the bank.
+Share details about features or improvements the valuer may have overlooked.
+Request a second valuation through a different lender.
+Or explore alternative lenders who may use different valuation panels or approaches.
+Your broker's knowledge of which lenders tend to value more favourably in specific areas and property types is invaluable in these situations.

 Frequently asked questions

-Why is the bank valuation lower than the price I'm paying?
+Why is the bank valuation lower than the price I am paying?

-Bank valuations may be lower than the purchase price because banks value properties to assess security for lending, not to determine market value for sale.
-Banks need a buffer in case they must repossess and sell the property quickly.
-Valuations include a margin to account for potential market downturns.
-Buyers often pay more due to emotional factors, which banks don't factor in.
-In fast-moving markets, property prices may rise more quickly than valuation methods can capture.
-Valuers may not have access to all relevant information about the property.
-In normal market conditions, the gap is usually 5–10 per cent, but it can be larger in fast-moving or unique markets.
+Banks value properties to assess security for lending, not to determine market value for sale.
+They build in a buffer for potential market downturns and quick-sale scenarios.
+Buyers often pay more due to emotional factors and competitive bidding, which banks do not factor in.
+In fast-moving markets, prices may rise more quickly than valuation methods can capture.
+In normal conditions, the gap is usually 5 to 10%, but it can be larger in hot or unusual markets.

 How long is a bank valuation valid?

-The validity period of a bank valuation typically ranges from 30 days to 3 months, depending on various factors.
-In volatile markets, valuations may have a shorter validity period.
-Each lender has its own guidelines for how long a valuation is valid.
-Unique or high-risk properties may have shorter validity periods.
+Validity typically ranges from 30 days to 3 months, depending on the lender and market conditions.
+In volatile markets, validity periods may be shorter.
 Valuations for pre-approval may have different timeframes compared to final loan valuations.
-If the settlement date is beyond the valuation's validity period, you may need to request a new valuation.
+If settlement is beyond the validity period, a new valuation may be required.

 What happens if the valuation comes in below the purchase price?

-If the valuation falls below the agreed purchase price, you have several options: increase your deposit to make up the difference, negotiate the price with the seller using the valuation as leverage, provide additional evidence to support a higher valuation, seek alternative lenders who may offer different valuations, pay for Lenders Mortgage Insurance if the LVR is too high, consider a family guarantee to cover the shortfall, or exit the contract if you have a finance clause.
-The best course of action depends on your financial situation, the size of the shortfall, and the terms of your contract.
+You have several options: increase your deposit to make up the difference, negotiate a lower price with the seller using the valuation as leverage, provide additional evidence to support a higher valuation, seek a different lender who may value the property differently, pay LMI if the higher LVR is still acceptable, consider a family guarantee to cover the shortfall, or exit the contract if you have a finance clause.

 How do I prepare for a bank valuation?

-Proper preparation can help optimise the valuation outcome.
-Research comparable sales to look for recent sales of similar properties in your area.
+Research comparable sales in the area.
 Ensure the property is clean and well-maintained.
 Have details of improvements, renovations, and permits ready.
-Make sure the valuer can access all areas of the property.
-List features and improvements made to the property.
-Be available to answer questions the valuer may have but avoid pressuring them.
-Remember that valuations are based on facts and market data, not personal preferences.
-These steps can't guarantee a higher valuation, but they help ensure the valuer has all necessary information.
+Make sure the valuer can access all areas.
+List all features and improvements.
+Be available to answer questions without pressuring the valuer.
+These steps cannot guarantee a higher valuation but ensure the valuer has all necessary information to make a fair assessment.

 Can I choose which valuer assesses my property?

-Generally, you cannot select the specific valuer because lenders keep the valuation process separate from clients to ensure impartiality.
-Most banks work with a panel of approved valuation firms, and valuers are often chosen at random by the lender's automated systems.
-This approach prevents manipulation of the valuation process.
-Whilst you can't pick the individual valuer, our experienced mortgage broker can help you navigate the lender's valuation processes effectively.
+Generally, no. Lenders keep the valuation process separate from clients to ensure impartiality.
+Most banks work with a panel of approved valuation firms, and valuers are often assigned through automated systems.
+This prevents manipulation of the process.
+However, your broker can guide you toward lenders whose valuation panels tend to be more favourable for your area and property type.

 Do different banks value properties differently?